Financial Aid Forms for 2014-2015

 Agnes Scott Students can submit this form to see what types and amounts of financial aid they might be eligible for during summer school.
 This form can be used for students studying at Agnes Scott or at other institutions for summer school.
 For most types of aid, a student must be enrolled at least half-time (6 hours.)
 Federal aid for summer is limited to any unused loans or grants from the previous academic year.

-International Student Financial Aid Appeal Form
+International Student Financial Aid Appeal Form (2014-2015 form coming soon)

 International students who have experienced an extraordinary change in financial circumstances may submit an appeal to have their financial aid re-evaluated.